 Loans to private customers account for around 45% of Ringkjøbing Landbobank's loan portfolio.
 As with most Danish regional and local banks, Ringkjøbing Landbobank can transfer its mortgage loans to the specialised mortgage lenders Totalkredit/Nykredit and DLR.
 Before mortgages were guaranteed for eight years by the originating bank for loan-to-value ratios over 60%.
-In return for the loss guarantee, Totalkredit paid commissions to the originating bank.
 However, from 1 April 2008 Ringkjøbing Landbobank has converted this guarantee to an agreement with Totalkredit in which loan losses will be set off by commissions earned by the bank.
 It is important to note that the agreement is limited to set-off of commissions.
 The new agreement is not limited to eight years per loan, but will remain in place until the loan matures.
-This change resulted in a release of DKK 1.2 billion from loss guarantees given to Totalkredit.
+The guarantees to Totalkredit amounted to DKK1.2 billion at year-end 2007.

-The bank's liquid assets amounted to DKK4.3 billion, a decrease from DKK5.3 billion at year-end 2007.
-However, liquid assets as a percentage of total assets has remained pretty stable at over 20%.
+The bank's liquid assets amounted to DKK3.7 billion at end-June 2008 compared to DKK5.3 billion at year-end 2007.
+However, liquid assets as a percentage of total assets has remained pretty stable at about 20%.
 In addition, the bank has committed credit facilities worth DKK1.4 billion, which are not normally used.
-The bank's bond portfolio of DKK730 million at end-March 2008 includes mainly Danish bonds and its shareholdings are valued at DKK244 million consist largely of strategic stakes.
+The bank's bond portfolio of DKK893 million at end-June 2008 includes mainly Danish bonds and its shareholdings, valued at DKK253 million, consist largely of strategic stakes.

 The bank's funding structure is divided between customer deposits, more than 50% of total funding, interbank funding almost 45% and long-term market funding 5%.
 Of the interbank funding, almost half matures after one year.
 The level of interbank funding with a maturity of less than one year has been decreasing but remains high and may add some volatility to the bank's overall funding structure.
-The bank has satisfactory liquidity management by showing a positive figure of outflows in the form of scheduled payments and inflows over 12 months, with non-access to the capital market being covered by liquid assets, a repoable securities portfolio and un-drawn committed back-up lines.
+The bank has satisfactory liquidity management by showing a positive figure of outflows in the form of scheduled payments and inflows over 12 months, with non-access to the capital market being covered by liquid assets, a repoable securities portfolio and undrawn committed back-up lines.
 Under this stress scenario, the loan portfolio remains unchanged.
 However, Moody's will continue to monitor the bank's efforts to shift its funding structure towards more long-term funding.

 The bank started developing and using a Value at Risk (VaR) model in 2007.
-Its total VaR, a statistical measurement of market risk, with a 10-day holding period and 99% confidence interval, varied from possible losses of DKK4.9 million to DKK14.6 million in 2007.
+Its total VaR, a statistical measurement of market risk, with a 10-day holding period and 99% confidence interval, varied from possible losses of DKK3.2 million to DKK12.5 million in H1 2008 (0.2 - 0.6% of Tier 1 capital).
 Although according to the bank's own calculations the market risk is low, in Moody's opinion the bank's VaR measure lacks a track record and we therefore take a conservative view with regard to it.
 We also note that the diversification gain due to spreading the risk across various asset classes is quite high, which reduces the bank's VaR considerably.
 The bank's total interest rate risk in relation to 100 bps change in interest rates was DKK16 million at year-end 2007 or 1% of Tier 1 capital.
 Currency risk of the bank is negligible.